Evyweb/simple-ddd-toolkit/README.md

 ## How to create middleware

-You can create middlewares for both commands and queries by extending the `CommandMiddleware` and `QueryMiddleware` classes provided by the `simple-ddd-toolkit` package.
+You can create middlewares for both commands and queries by implementing the `Middleware<Command>` and `Middleware<Query>` interfaces provided by the `simple-ddd-toolkit` package.

 ### Command middleware